How To Deactivate Facebook (Updated For February 2021)

 Download Your Digital Archive

-This data archive is a complete picture of everything that Facebook has ever collected on you, dating back to the day you signed up to the service.
+This data archive is a complete picture of everything that Facebook has ever collected on you, dating back to the day you signed up for the service.
 This includes Messenger archives, posts to your Timeline, and the companies and applications that you’ve granted profile access to over the years.

 We recommend viewing this information to get a better idea of which applications are using your data to advertise to you, who has permission to use your login, and the overall digital footprint you have created during your time on Facebook.